 The Nik Huber Range

-Nik Huber’s guitars are basically divided up into three body types with variations on each.
-Huber’s own unique shape combines the curves of a Les Paul and Telecaster and is available on five different models.
+Nik Huber’s guitars are divided up into three body types with variations on each.
+Huber’s unique shape combines the curves of a Les Paul and Telecaster and is available on five different models.
 The carved top versions of this shape are the Dolphin II, Redwood and Blue Whale Ltd – each with a figured top- the latter two using the more traditional quilted maple.
 The Redwood uses a lightweight chambered mahogany body, the Dolphin a solid mahogany body, and the luxurious Blue Whale Ltd uses a figured/curly mahogany body.
-This guitar also uses master grade one piece quilted maple and a 50-year-old Brazilian rosewood fretboard.
+This guitar also uses a master grade one-piece quilted maple and a 50-year-old Brazilian rosewood fretboard.

 In contrast to these models are the Junior and Twangmeister.
 The Junior is a nod to the Les Paul Junior with its simple flat top Korina body, single P90 pickup, and a Tortoiseshell pickguard.
 You can, however, choose to upgrade this guitar with various options including gold hardware and a Brazilian rosewood fretboard.
-And if the natural Korina is too plain for you, you can choose from a number of finishes such as tobacco sunburst or cherry red.
-The Twangmeister, on the other hand, is another carved top version of this shape– but this time using a very traditional combination of tonewoods in order to create something similar to a Telecaster.
+And if the natural Korina is too plain for you, you can choose from several finishes such as tobacco sunburst or cherry red.
+The Twangmeister, on the other hand, is another carved top version of this shape– but this time using a very traditional combination of tonewoods to create something similar to a Telecaster.
 The body is available in either swamp ash or alder.
 The bolt-on maple neck is available with either a maple or East Indian rosewood fretboard– and the pickups, made by Häeussel, are a T90 (Häeussel P90) in the neck and an A5 single coil in the bridge position.
 Again, if bling is your thing, there are plenty of upgrade options for this guitar including dolphin inlays, birdseye maple neck, and gold hardware.

 The second style of guitar shape is Nik Huber’s take on the Les Paul; available in five different models: The Orca, Orca 10th Anniversary, Orca ‘59, Krautster, and Krautster II.

-The Orca ‘59, as the name suggests, is an homage to probably the most desirable guitar of all time, and features a full thickness mahogany body, eastern curly maple top, and either a faded sunburst, tobacco sunburst or gold top nitro-semi-gloss finish.
+The Orca ‘59, as the name suggests, is an homage to probably the most desirable guitar of all time, and features a full-thickness mahogany body, eastern curly maple top, and either a faded sunburst, tobacco sunburst or gold top nitro-semi-gloss finish.
 The fretboard is Brazilian rosewood, and the humbuckers are Häeussel’s aged nickel covered 1959 pair.

 The standard Orca model adds some modern appointments to this classic solid body single cutaway, including a slightly thinner body, longer 25″ scale length and black pearl and mother of pearl orca whale inlays.
 The 10th Anniversary is a special edition version of this guitar using high quality figured wood selections.

 Finally, the last variation of this shape is the Krautster and Krautster II; essentially the same guitar– only one has a different pickup configuration.
 So the main difference with this model is that it is a flat top, solid mahogany body guitar with cream binding featuring a solid color satin finish top and an open pore satin back.
-The neck is constructed from curly maple rather than mahogany, as used for the Orca models, which I find really interesting.
+The neck is constructed from curly maple rather than mahogany, as used for the Orca models, which I find interesting.
 It is like an exotic secret that only you as the player see.

 Guitar Connoisseur: You are following a tradition of woodworking that has been in your family for over 100 years, were any of your ancestors’ instrument builders?